arczi21/sarcasm-detection/README.md

 ## Preprocessing

 The preprocessing phase involved converting raw text data into a format suitable for model training.
 Initially, the text was tokenized using the `TreebankWordTokenizer` from the [NLTK](https://www.nltk.org/) library.
 This tokenizer splits the text into individual words or tokens, handling punctuation and special characters appropriately to ensure accurate tokenization.
-After tokenization, the tokens were converted into numerical representations using one-hot encoding.
+Following tokenization, embeddings for each token were learned.

 ## Models